There’s something extra special about a printed photo.

 Choosing a scanner

 There are many different photo scanners on the market with varying price points and capabilities.
 A high quality flatbed scanner is a worthwhile investment for your home or office, and most of them are fairly affordable.
-You can also purchase a portable scanner, like Doxie, that allows you to scan from anywhere.
+You can also purchase a portable scanner, like Doxie, that allows you to scan a photo from anywhere.

 Best portable scanner: Doxie Go SE